 The work cables found on the two welders are a respectable 6 gauge.
 But Hobart’s work clamp is smaller.

-Notably, the Hobart 190 clamp is also missing a braided bonding wire to connect the clamp jaws.
+Notably, the Hobart 190 clamp also lacks a braided bonding wire to connect the clamp jaws.
 The Lincoln Easy MIG 180 clamp includes a bonding wire, and the clamp is larger.

-Out of the box, the Easy MIG 180 comes with a better work clamp.
+The Easy MIG 180 comes out of the box with a better work clamp.